gergelyke/gergelyke.github.io/src/source/_posts/nodejs-security-overview.md

 Validating user input is one of the most important things to do when it comes to the security of your application.
 Failing to do it correctly can open up your application and users to a wide range of attacks, including [command injection](https://www.owasp.org/index.php/Command_Injection), [SQL injection](https://www.owasp.org/index.php/SQL_Injection) or [stored cross-site scripting](https://www.veracode.com/security/sql-injection).

 To validate user input, one of the best libraries you can pick is [joi](https://www.npmjs.com/package/joi).
-Joi io an object schema description language and validator for JavaScript objects.
+Joi is an object schema description language and validator for JavaScript objects.
 To get an idea what it can do for you, take a look at the following example:

 ```javascript
 const Joi = require('joi');